ygorbarboza/AKParallax-Android/README.md

-Parallax_android
+AKParallax-Android
 ================

-Parallax_android is a Library Project that provide a parallax effect to a imageView in a ParallaxScrollView.
+AKParallax-Android  is a Library Project that provide a parallax effect to a imageView in a ParallaxScrollView.

 ## Usage